-Mechanical analysis and field measurement of large-section rectangular pipe jacking buried deep in soft soil
+Mechanical analysis and field measurement of large-section quasi-rectangular pipe jacking buried deeply in soft soils

 -